 The first important decision to be made should be.
 What kind of wedding do you and your fiance want?
 What will be the theme for your wedding?
 Have you considered what your fiance has in mind for his perfect wedding day?
 Plus, what's your budget, what can you really afford?
 Yes, reality can kick in when your budget does not support the wedding you both have dreamed of, and desire.
 You also may need to alter your dream wedding to incorporate "his" dream wedding.
 Make a budget and while planning your big day try to stay as close to your budget as possible.
 One suggestion is to keep everything in a 3 ring binder; when you need any information at all, it's in one spot.

 Step Two Your Wedding Guest List

 It may seem funny to you, that you start your wedding plans with the guest list.
 However, this is an important place to start.
 In the end, it helps you to stay on budget.
 After you've got a basic idea for how many guests you want and you can afford, you then have to make the guest list.
 You'll be including family members, friends, relatives, work acquaintances, and many others.
 The problem is that you may not be able to keep everyone on that list.
 The budget may dictate some be removed.
 A wedding is a celebration of a couple's marriage.
 And those that come to the wedding should be very happy to celebrate it, rather than just coming for the food and drink.
 A rule you might want to consider is invite people that have made a difference in your life.

-Making your invitation list shouldn't feel like a burden.
-At the end of the day, you want to look at your guest list, and see all the people that you care about, and want to share your happy day with.
-Remember, it's your wedding, and your time, so don't let anyone else talk you into inviting people that you're not keen on inviting.
+Creating your invitation list shouldn't feel like a burden.
+At the end of the day, you want to look at your guest list and see all the people that you care about, and want to share your happy day with.
+Remember, it's your wedding and your time, so don't let anyone else talk you into inviting people that you're not keen on inviting.

 Time To Choose Where To Hold The Nuptials?